rowingdude/analyzeMFT/README.txt

   -s, --saveinmemory    Save a copy of the decoded MFT in memory.
 Do not use
                         for very large MFTs
   -p, --progress        Show systematic progress reports.
+  -w, --windows-path    Use windows path separator when constructing the filepath instead of linux

 Output
 =========